 This should help everyone put their Hebrew skills to good use in the stores, in the workplace, and when meeting new people.

 You’ll have plenty of time to explore Jerusalem as a local – the shops, the restaurants, the museums, and cultural exhibitions.

 Being in the Old City opens up a world of new sights and sounds to discover.

 Jerusalem in general and the Old City in particular has increased its level of security.
 Way More Israel has your safety in mind and works in conjunction with National Security to make sure all trips are safe and security-cleared.
 Our staff is knowledgeable and will help you decide where to go during your free time, if you ask them.

-Way More Israel participants live in apartments in Jerusalem’s Old city, with approximately 6-8 people living in one apartment.
+Way More Israel participants live in dormitories in Jerusalem’s Old city, with approximately 6-8 people living in one dorm.
 Rooms are shared.

-The apartments are fully furnished with beds, table and chairs, heat/air-conditioning, washing machine, wifi and basic kitchen appliances.
+The dormitories are fully furnished with beds, table and chairs, heat/air-conditioning, washing machine, wifi and basic kitchen appliances.
 Blankets, pillows, linens and towels are provided by Way More Israel.